 We’ve now done Whole30 a few times, about once a year.
 It’s a great way to reset your body and focus on consuming the right foods that will fuel your body with the things it needs.

-After the 30 days we always go back to eating some of the foods that are not on the plan, but you’re not meant to stay on that list for longer than the 30 days.
+After the 30 days we always go back to eating some of the foods that are not on the plan, but you’re not meant to stay on that list long-term.
 You’re supposed to let your body heal, then figure out which foods work for your body and are worth eating as you move forward.

 We all know that there are a million diets and cleanses out there.
 We’ve all tried to make changes to be healthier or lose weight.
-The best thing that I’ve learned is to:
+Here are some tips to help you get started.